martacatalano/martacatalano.github.io/_pages/about.md

 <p style = "margin-bottom:20px;"><font  size="7" >  Marta Catalano <br> </font> </p>

 I am an Assistant professor of Statistics at [Luiss University](https://economiaefinanza.luiss.it/en) in Rome. <br>
 Previously, I was an Harrison Early Career Assistant Professor at the [University of Warwick](https://warwick.ac.uk/fac/sci/statistics/).
-I am affiliated to the “de Castro” Statistics Initiative at [Collegio Carlo Alberto](https://www.carloalberto.org/research/statistics-initiative/) and to the BayesLab at [Bocconi University](https://bayeslab.unibocconi.eu/). <br>
+I am also affiliated to the “de Castro” Statistics Initiative at [Collegio Carlo Alberto](https://www.carloalberto.org/research/statistics-initiative/) and to the BayesLab at [Bocconi University](https://bayeslab.unibocconi.eu/). <br>
-A full version of my CV may be found [here](https://martacatalano.github.io/files/CV_MartaCatalano_23.09.pdf)
+A full version of my CV may be found [here](https://martacatalano.github.io/files/CV_MartaCatalano_23.09.pdf).

 <!-- * I am a Harrison Early Career Assistant Professor in the Department of Statistics at the [University of Warwick](https://warwick.ac.uk/fac/sci/statistics/). <br>
 Previously, I was a postdoc at the [University of Torino](https://www.esomas.unito.it/do/home.pl)  with [Pierpaolo De Blasi](https://sites.google.com/a/carloalberto.org/pdeblasi/).
 I  obtained my PhD in Statistics at [Bocconi](https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/Faculty+and+Research/Departments/Decision+Sciences/) University, under the supervision of [Antonio Lijoi](http://mypage.unibocconi.it/antoniolijoi/) and [Igor Prünster](http://didattica.unibocconi.it/mypage/index.php?IdUte=187032&cognome=PRUENSTER&nome=IGOR&urlBackMy=). <br>